duyhominhnguyen/LVM-Med/README.md

 ```

 ### d.
 Prompt-based segmentation with Fine-tune SAM (MedSAM) for downstream tasks
-You could also see the examples of [`Prompt_Demo.ipynb`](/notebook/Prompt_Demo.ipynb) for results visualization using prompt-based MedSAM.
+You could also see the examples of [`Prompt_Demo.ipynb`](/notebook/Prompt_Demo.ipynb) for results visualization using prompt-based MedSAM with pretrained weight for each model in demo is [here](https://drive.google.com/drive/u/0/folders/1tjrkyEozE-98HAGEtyHboCT2YHBSW15U) and put it in [`working_dir/checkpoints`](./working_dir/checkpoints/).
 #### Train
 ```bash
 python3 medsam.py -c dataloader/yaml_data/buid_sam.yml